giraone/streaming-controller/README.md

 # Demo for streaming large data (upload, download) with Spring Boot WebFlux

+This includes a possibility to stream JSON or XML data containing Base64 encoded data.

 ## Build